New Harvest funds and supports open, collaborative, academic research for the advancement of cellular agriculture.

 Applications for a New Harvest Seed Grant should include a short literature review, a description of the intended project, a description of outputs, a timeline, and budget.

-Seed grant application deadlines fall on November 15 and April 15 of each year.
+Deadline for the Seed grant application is January 15.
 Indirect costs are prohibited for seed grants.

 Are you in your last year of graduate school, seeking funding for the completion of your dissertation on cellular agriculture-related research?